Slamy/Wiki_MiSTer/Frequently-Asked-Questions.md

 _Short answer:_ No.  You can use an HDMI to VGA adapter to do it.

-_Long answer:_ Use of an inexpensive HDMI to VGA adapter is supported in most cores.
+_Long answer:_ Use of an inexpensive HDMI to VGA adapter is supported in most cores through [Direct Video](Direct-Video.md).
 These dongles can easily be found in online markets by searching.

 ## I heard the DE10-Nano board uses subsidized components.
 Is MiSTer doomed if that stops?